 The urban structure that emerged in the original Ballan settlement to the south of Werribee River is reflective of many regional towns with a gridded street network, historical streetscapes, wide tree lined streets, heritage buildings, diverse housing and centralised community facilities.
-With the Werribee River forming the southern boundary of the original settlement, open space has been located along the Werribee River as opposed to being dispersed throughout the town.
+With the Werribee River forming the southern boundary of the original settlement passive open space has been located along the Werribee River as opposed to being dispersed throughout the town.
 The River, open space, conservation and landscape values are key attributes to the character of the town, which if unmanaged, have the potential to negatively impact on the valued characteristics of the town.

 Over time as Ballan has grown, the form and composition of the town has changed.
 Newer developments to the north of the Werribee River have adopted a more curvilinear subdivision style in response to the undulating topography.
-Development throughout the town has tended to be piecemeal, lacked coordination and displays components of a homogenous land use composition.
+Development throughout the town has tended to be piecemeal and lacked coordination.
 Development that also reflects more conventional suburban subdivision (including multi dwelling developments) found in metropolitan growth areas is also present.